CPritch/ts4-ultimate-ux/readme.md

 TBC - We're working on comprehensive setup instructions to help you get your development environment ready.
 Check back soon!
 - Copy your UI.package file from /The Sims 4/Data/Client
-- Assure that ffdec.bat or ffdec.sh is available in your path
+- Assure that sims-swf-compiler.jar is available in your path

 #### Building